steveschnepp/blog.pwkf.org/_posts/2021-08-31-humble-beginnings-electronics.md

 ## Next steps - NE555

-I then got my hands on a NE555, due to an electronic kit for soldering upskilling.
+I then got my hands on a NE555, due to an electronic kit for soldering up-skilling.
 My son wasn't super interested in soldering as breadboards are reusable, and he doesn't like to "waste" some parts :D

 As his breadboarding skills were now rather optimal, I could feed him with some